-- An episode of Angel had Charles Gunn magically influenced to "mark his territory" around the Wolfram & Hart offices during a Hallowe'en party, which culminated in his accidental wetting of a co-worker.
+- The Angel episode "Life of the Party" had Charles Gunn magically influenced to "mark his territory" around the Wolfram & Hart offices during a Hallowe'en party, which culminated in his accidental wetting of a co-worker.

 Wesley: Charles, you just peed on my shoes.

 - A routine Benny Hill performed several times in The Benny Hill Show has him thanking a host via telephone for a lovely stay at their house, and compliments them on the loveliness of a bathroom decorated in pink, with a gold toilet.
 "You don't have a pink bathroom?...You do have a pink spare room where you keep your euphonium."
 A euphonium is a brass instrument that looks like a tuba, but smaller.

 - Blake's 7.
 Downplayed in "Trial" when Blake finds himself being squirted with liquid from an unseen alien in the jungle.
 Turns out the alien is just trying to get Blake moving because his life is in danger if he stays in one place too long.

 - The Brittas Empire: In one episode, Colin leaves the manager's office to use the bathroom.
 Unfortunately, he has been temporarily blinded, so he winds up going back to the office and relieves himself on one of the potted plants in the office.
 Right in front of Brittas and Laura too.

 - Chappelle's Show featured an entire song about this trope in a parody of the R. Kelly